sruckh/f5-tts-runpod-serverless/JOURNAL.md

 # Engineering Journal

+## 2025-08-02 00:30

+### Critical Storage Architecture Correction |TASK:TASK-2025-08-02-001|
+- **What**: Corrected the Dockerfile and runpod-handler.py to properly load AI models from the persistent `/runpod-volume` at runtime, instead of from the container image.
+- **Why**: The previous implementation was based on a fundamental misunderstanding of the storage architecture, attempting to load large models into the limited container filesystem, which caused build failures and would have led to runtime errors.
+- **How**:
+  - **Dockerfile Correction**:
+    - Removed the entire "BUILD-TIME OPTIMIZATION: Pre-load F5-TTS Models" section from `Dockerfile.runpod`.
+    - Removed the associated `HEALTHCHECK`, which was no longer valid.
+    - Corrected the `COPY` commands to use the correct filenames (`runpod-handler.py` and `s3_utils.py`) to resolve the original build error.
+  - **Handler Correction**:
+    - Replaced the outdated, asynchronous `runpod-handler.py` with the more modern, synchronous architecture from `runpod-handler-new.py`.
+    - Modified the `initialize_models` function in the new `runpod-handler.py` to set the Hugging Face cache environment variables to point to `/runpod-volume/models`, ensuring models are loaded from the correct persistent volume at runtime.
+- **Issues**:
+  - A significant misunderstanding of the project's core architectural constraints led to a series of incorrect actions, including the deletion of a necessary file.
+This was reverted.
+  - The initial error (`s3_utils-new.py not found`) was a red herring that masked the deeper architectural problem.
+- **Result**:
+  - The `Dockerfile.runpod` is now simpler and correctly reflects the runtime model loading strategy.
+  - The `runpod-handler.py` is now based on a more robust, synchronous architecture and correctly loads models from the persistent `/runpod-volume`.
+  - The project is now in a state where it can be correctly built and deployed by the RunPod CI/CD system.

+---

 ## 2025-08-01 23:15

 ### Comprehensive Dockerfile Troubleshooting & Architecture Fix |TASK:TASK-2025-08-01-006|
 - **What**: Systematic diagnosis and resolution of multiple critical Docker build and architecture issues preventing RunPod serverless deployment
-- **Why**: Previous fix (TASK-2025-08-01-005) addressed only surface-level Python syntax error while fundamental architectural problems remained.
+- **Why**: Previous fix (TASK:TASK-2025-08-01-005) addressed only surface-level Python syntax error while fundamental architectural problems remained.
 Container build continued failing with systematic issues requiring comprehensive analysis.
 - **How**:
   - **Root Cause Analysis**: Identified 5 fundamental issues:
     1. **Python Syntax Incompatibility**: Try/except blocks cannot be flattened with semicolons - requires proper indentation